apollo

 How to manage the interaction:

-Taking Indocap Capsule with Dabigatran etexilate together can possibly result in an interaction, but it can be taken if your doctor has advised it.
-However, if you experience dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor.
+Taking Indocap Capsule with Piroxicam together can result in an interaction, but it can be taken if a doctor has advised it.
+However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor.
 Do not stop using any medications without a doctor's advice.

 Drug-Food Interactions